-This olive oil sets out to be a simple homage from his family and all those who have had the privilege to work with him to the unique figure of Francisco Riberas, who didn’t live to see the conclusion of this project.
+This olive oil sets out to be a simple homage from his family and all those who have had the privilege to work with him to the unique figure of Francisco Riberas, who did not live to see the conclusion of this project.

 The La Ventilla Estate is purchased

-Francisco Riberas buys an Estate on the shores of the River Tagus, expanding it to turn it into a huge mosaic of cultivations and land uses.
+Francisco Riberas buys an Estate on the shores of the River Tagus, expanding and turning it into a huge mosaic of different crops and land uses.